LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/reshaping-tables/_index.md

 ## `.concat()` function

-The `.concat()` functions primary use case is to join multiple DataFrames together, combining their datasets into one.
+The `.concat()` function has many use cases, one of which is to join multiple DataFrames together, combining their datasets into one.
 It has the capability to join along the rows *or* columns of a DataFrame.

 ### Syntax